PROFILE

 diplomatic and economic relations with ASEAN as

-and Northeast Asia.
-China reestablished full
+Europe and Northeast Asia.
+China reestablished

-In the past decade, Vietnam has recognized
+In the past decade, Vietnam has recognized the

-the increasing importance of growing global
+increasing importance of growing global economic

-economic interdependence and has made concerted
+interdependence and has made concerted efforts

-efforts to adjust its foreign relations to
+to adjust its foreign relations to reflect the

-reflect the evolving international economic and
+evolving international economic and political

-political situation in Southeast Asia.
-The
+situation in Southeast Asia.
+The country has

-regional and global economy by joining
+global economy by joining international

-international organizations.
-Vietnam has stepped
+organizations.
+Vietnam has stepped up its

-the West and regularize relations with the world
+and regularize relations with the world

 financial system.
 In the 1990s, following the